 The District Clerk's Office is an integral part of the function of the district courts as provided by Article 5, Section 9 of the Texas Constitution.

-Rhonda Barchak was appointed to Office in July of 2010.
-She is currently serving in her second term and is the 21st person to hold the office of District Clerk for Brazoria County since 1837.
+Rhonda Barchak became the District Clerk in July of 2010 after winning the March primary and November general election in 2010.
+She is currently serving in her third term and is the 21st person to hold the office of District Clerk for Brazoria County since 1837.

 The District Clerk's Office is the registrar, recorder, and custodian of all pleadings, instruments, and papers that are part of any cause of action in any District Court of Brazoria County.
 In addition to judicial responsibilities, the District Clerk indexes and secures all court records, collects filing fees, handles funds held in litigation and monies awarded to minors.
 Trust Funds currently managed, invested, and monitored by the District Clerk are approaching 4.6 million dollars.

 Modern methods and the use of technology to facilitate an ever-expanding office has been the emphasis of the District Clerk's Office for the past few years.
 Using technology to enhance the services provided by the office, optical imaging has become the primary method of archival of records.
 Looking to the future, this change will facilitate the use of the Internet to offer new opportunities to provide services to the legal community and the general public.

 One important duty of the District Clerk's Office is the managing and summoning of jurors for all of the District, County, and Justice Courts, as well as the Grand Jury.
 Persons are summoned for petit jury service from a computerized jury system that consists of the names of registered voters and persons having a Texas driver's license or identification card.
 Names are randomly selected from the jury system and the list is reconstituted every two years.